rameztawfik/Scheduler-AI-assistant/README.md

 “If predecessor is missing, what’s the likely next activity?” etc.

 ---
----
----

-# Local LLM Fine-Tuning Guide (assumed 8 GB GPU)
+# On-Cloud LLM Fine-Tuning Guide

 ## Requirements for on-cloud GPU servis